Gyoowai/Diarization_ThaiSpeech_2022/README.md

 ## Methods
 ### Experiment Setting
 The model is based on research and code from [pyannote](https://pyannote.github.io/).
-The progress that did the best at improving model's performance was to fine-tune the pretrained model with Thai diarization dataset which I synthesize from public speech dataset.
+The progress that did the best at improving model's performance was to fine-tune the pretrained model with Thai diarization dataset which I synthesize from public speech dataset along with the scraped data.
 Also, the hyperparameter tuning were performed.

 ## Results
 Improve the Diarization error rate by 4x compared to the pretrained model of pyannote (From ~20% to ~5%)